 We need to look at the numbers here, we talk about an increase in deaths here, but the total numbers are still in single figures.
 Yes, there has been an increase however our starting point was so low this shouldn’t really be news.
 You could choose almost any other cause of death and be assured that it would be more than sharks (road accidents, domestic violence, drowning, dogs, bees, livestock all individually kill more Australians than sharks do every year).
 An increase year on year of three deaths would not rate a mention if it were car accidents or heart disease.

 It stands to reason that shark numbers are increasing, as protection measures for some shark species increase, along with protection for their prey (whales).
-This coupled with Australia’s rising population (currently 26 million) means interactions between sharks and humans are likely to increase and how we manage and minimise the likelihood of these interactions will be key.
+This coupled with Australia’s rising population (currently 26 million) means interactions between sharks and humans are likely to increase and how we manage and minimize the likelihood of these interactions will be key.

 A common response to shark incidents (since Jaws) is to hunt down the “rogue shark”.
 Is there such a thing as a rogue shark or is this a myth?

 The fact that humans are almost never eaten by sharks dispels the myth that a shark can develop “a taste for human flesh” and “go rogue”.
-Almost all shark bites on humans are cases of mistaken identity where the shark realises that the human is not the seal or turtle it thought they were and swim away, unfortunately these initial investigatory bites are sometimes enough to cause fatal injuries.
+Almost all shark bites on humans are cases of mistaken identity where the shark realizes that the human is not the seal or turtle it thought they were and swim away, unfortunately, these initial investigatory bites are sometimes enough to cause fatal injuries.
 Some species of shark will show a level of site fidelity which is why sometimes the “same” shark will be seen in an area on multiple occasions however most of the species implicated in interactions with people are pelagic migratory species so are unlikely to spend too long in one area.

-Since shark nets have been put in place this year, we’ve also witnessed several whale entanglements – how great a risk are shark nets to marine life?
+Since shark nets have been put in place this year, we’ve also witnessed several whale entanglements – how great risk are shark nets to marine life?

-Shark nets are designed to kill, and they do it very well unfortunately.
+Shark nets are designed to kill, and they do it very well, unfortunately.
 They do not discriminate and kill all sorts of non-target species like whales, dolphins, turtles and a myriad of non-target shark and ray species – many of which are endangered.
-The annual report for the NSW “bather protection program” makes for very sobering reading.
+The annual report for the NSW “bather protection program” makes for a very sobering reading.
 It is unconscionable that this archaic technology is still in use in 2020.

 Do shark nets keep us safe from shark incidents?

-Shark nets are usually set at one end of a beach and sit in the mid water (the theory being that air breathing animals can swim over and bottom dwellers like rays can swim under and that target sharks will be caught in the net and die therefore preventing them from setting up “territories” near popular beaches.
+Shark nets are usually set at one end of a beach and sit in the mid-water (the theory being that air-breathing animals can swim over and bottom dwellers like rays can swim under and that target sharks will be caught in the net and die therefore preventing them from setting up “territories” near popular beaches.

 Statistics show that many of the target species caught are stuck in the beachward side of the net indicating they have already been to the beach (not eaten anyone) and then been caught as they were swimming away.
 WA beaches do not have shark nets and do not show a statistically significant difference in shark interactions compared to those states that do.

-How affective has the drumline program been?
+How effective has the drumline program been?

-It is hard to determine effectiveness of a program like this as much like shark nets, drum lines are designed to kill sharks, they are however far less damaging to non-target species.
+It is hard to determine the effectiveness of a program like this as much like shark nets, drum lines are designed to kill sharks, they are however far less damaging to non-target species.
 A distinction should be made regarding “SMART” drumlines which more often allow sharks to be released alive.